zhiyiYo/Groove/README.md

   Because the interface background uses acrylic effect, this problem will occur for some versions of win10.
 There are three solutions:

-  * Upgrade win10 to the latest version.
+  * Upgrade Win10 to Win11.
   * Uncheck the check box of **Advanced system settings --> Performance --> Show window contents when dragging**.
   * Turn off the option to enable acrylic background in the setting interface.